 The reality is that until the eggs are warmed, fertilized and transferred, no one will actually know if they will work.
 If you decide to freeze your eggs, you do increase your odds of having children in the future, but remember that it is not a guarantee that you will be able to have a child.

 Third, many women think of egg freezing like running an errand and look at the clinic that performs the procedure as a commodity.
 Finding the right fertility clinic and getting the proper treatment does matter.
+Take advantage of your initial fertility consultation and determine the right clinic for you.

 Be cautious, as most clinics have never warmed a single frozen egg and have no track record in this capacity.
 A clinic that bungles your case can refund your money, but they cannot replace your younger eggs.